 Moo Nam Tok (Pork Waterfall) is a variation of Neua Nam Tok (Beef Waterfall).
 These salads contain the same ingredients and are made the same way, with the only difference being the meat that is used.
 Nam Tok would likely be delicious using grilled chicken as well, although this is not a common variation found in Thailand.

 Nam Tok salads are closely related to Larb, another meat salad of Northeastern Thai origin.
 Both salads are tossed with a fish sauce / lime juice / dried chili flake dressing.
 They both feature cilantro, mint, and shallots as well as toasted rice powder.
-However, while Larb is made with minced meat, Nam Tok is always made with a single piece of grilled meat.
+However, while Larb is made with minced meat (chicken in Larb Gai or pork in Larb Moo), Nam Tok is always made with a single piece of grilled meat.

 Storage